jprusik/browser-interactions-testing/README.md

 ## Limitations

-- Extension builds can only be tested against Chromium clients at present
+- Extension builds can only be tested with Chromium clients at present

 ## Requirements